confused0wl/growth_chamber/README.md

 "# growth_chamber"
-"some initial work toward a simplified growth chamber environment model"
+some initial work toward a simplified growth chamber environment model If all of these are in the same folder you can run a test